oranedev/legaloperations/team.md

 ## Notes

-- Rafael, with his ongoing learning in React and Node.js, can take on more frontend responsibilities with support from Angela.
+- Rafael, with his ongoing learning in React and Node.js, can take on more frontend responsibilities with support from Bianca.
 - Carla Y Nestor and Luis will handle more significant parts of backend development and deployment.
 - UI/UX design will now be solely Angela's responsibility.